History, Construction, Preservation

-Fort Negley was reconstructed by WPA crews during the Depression but the fort has fallen into disrepair since then.
-At that time the hillside was cleared of trees.
-The remains of Fort Negley are located on a high hill south of downtown Nashville at the confluence of Interstates 65 and 40 and adjacent to the Cumberland Science Museum and Greer Stadium.
+Fort Negley was reconstructed by WPA crews during the Depression, but it had fallen into disrepair since then.
+At the time of its construction, the hillside had been cleared of trees.
+The remains of Fort Negley are located on a high hill south of downtown Nashville at the confluence of Interstates 65 and 40 and adjacent to the Adventure Science Museum and the former Greer baseball stadium.
 The site, known as St. Cloud Hill, was a favorite picnic area for citizens prior to the war.

 The opening guns of the Battle of Nashville, Dec.
 15-16, 1864, were probably fired from Fort Negley, although the fort itself was never directly attacked at any time during the war.